Forbes

 Every credible discussion of healthcare AI needs to address its limitations.
 A few risks are worth planning for before adoption.

 • Interoperability.
-Healthcare organizations need solutions that integrate seamlessly with existing workflows rather than creating additional disconnected systems.
+Healthcare companies need solutions that integrate seamlessly with existing workflows rather than creating additional disconnected systems.

 • Measurable return on investment.
-ROI is increasingly a requirement rather than a bonus, as the industry's focus shifts from simply adopting generative AI to proving its financial and operational impact.
+ROI is now a requirement, not a bonus.
+The industry has moved from adopting generative AI to proving what it returns.

 How Healthcare Organizations Should Approach AI Adoption

-Healthcare organizations do not need to adopt AI across every function at once.
+Healthcare companies do not need to adopt AI across every function at once.
 A more effective approach follows four steps drawn from current industry guidance.

 • Invest in interoperability and data governance early.
 McKinsey's research on modular AI architecture emphasizes that scalable innovation depends on strong data foundations rather than isolated point solutions.